New Changes to Spousal Shares in Florida Intestate Estates

-(1) If there is no surviving descendants of the decedent, the entire intestate estate.
+(1) If there are no surviving descendants of the decedent, the entire intestate estate.

 (2) If there are surviving descendants of the decedent, all of whom are also lineal descendants of the surviving spouse, the first $60,000 of the intestate estate, plus one-half of the balance of the intestate estate.
 Property allocated to the surviving spouse to satisfy the $60,000 shall be valued at the fair market value on the date of distribution.